seumoo/njdot-crash-attribute-segmentation/README.md

 | 1        | 1                    | 0                   | 1                      | 0                     |
 | 2        | 0                    | 1                   | 0                      | 1                     |

+Due to the larger number of attributes, it will be difficult for a K-means model to determine the most important attributes.
+Therefore, principal component analysis was used to reduce the number of attributes.

 ### Principal Component Analysis (PCA)
 PCA reduces the number of column attributes by removing redundant attributes and maintaining attributes with the highest weight.
 A 70% variance was chosen resulting in the top 25 attributes to be chosen.
 After reducing the dataset, the data was used to train a K-means model for attribute segmentation.